mattyv/FlashRadixTree/README.md

 # FlashRadixTree
 It's hard to beat STL's' unordered_map for raw speed.
 Especially lookup speed.
 But if you need ordered traversal then you lose the abilty to hash and the penalty can be high.
-Typically the AVL tree implementation tries to balance, but its trying to optimise against the average case.
+Typically the AVL tree implementation tries to balance, but its trying to optimised against the average case.
 In the case of calling find() over a key set with non uniform distribution your average AVL tree is not optimised for this.

-This project explores some ideas i've had regarding alternate data stuctures to the unorderd map, and aiming the exploration to key sets with a non uniform distributin and key sets with common prefix's.
+This project explores some ideas i've had regarding alternate data stuctures to the unorderd map, and aiming the exploration to key sets with a non uniform distributin and key sets with large number of characters and common prefix's.
 Example of these can be found in many places.
-The example's I draw upon are stock symbols, typically delivered in a fixed size set of characers on a locatoin delimetered blob of data.
-E.g "APPL  ", "GOOGL ", "MSFT  " etc.

 What is a Radix tree?
 Its a compressed form of a Trie.
 A Trie is a tree of nodes, where each node is a character.
 The root node is a null character, and each node has a list of children, each child is a character.